blr-ophon/simple3DRC/README.md

 # 3D Raycasting Engine

-CHIP-8 emulator written in C using SDL2 library.
-Frequency of fetch-execute cycles and delay/sound timers is 500hz and 60hz respectively.
-No sound implemented.

-Includes a simple debugger, which shows register values, memory contents, input states and recent instructions.

 Raycasting engine written in C using SDL2 library.
 Uses DDA algorithm to cast rays and detect collisions.
 Reads raw data from uncompressed BMPs as textures.